xrdocs/8000/_blogs/cisco-8608-architecture.md

 Figure 8.
 86-MPA-4FH-M
 {: .text-center}

+**86-MPA-24Z-M**
-And third MPA is 86-MPA-24Z-M. This MPA can be inserted into any slot(slot 0 to slot 7) of the chassis without any restriction.
-This MPA is a pluggable card that provides 24 interface ports for a maximum total bandwidth of 1.2 Tbps that can support up to:
+86-MPA-24Z-M can be inserted into any slot (slot 0 to 7) of the chassis without any restriction.
+This MPA is a pluggable card that provides 24 interface ports for a maximum total bandwidth of 1.2 Tbps and can support up to:
 - 24 ports of SFP 10/25/50 GbE modules

 ![figure9.png]({{site.baseurl}}/images/figure9.png){: .full}
 Figure 9.
 86-MPA-24Z-M
 {: .text-center}

 ### RP (Route Processor)
-The RPs will vertically fit in the chassis from the front panel.
-There will be up to two redundant RPs in the system and will work in Active-standby mode.
-The RP is not connected to the Switch Card.
+The Cisco 8608 route processor (RP) sits vertically in the front of the chassis handling control plane operations.
+In addition to other ports, the RP has the timing ports on it.
+The RP is not SerDes connected to the Switch Card.

+  - Redundant 8608 : There will be two RPs in the system which work in Active-standby mode.
+  - Non-Redundant 8608 : There will be a single RP in the system .
+This kind of a system does not offer any control plane redundancy.

-RPs manages all routing operations on the Cisco 8600 Routers.
+RPs manage all routing operations on the Cisco 8608 Routers.

 ![figure10.png]({{site.baseurl}}/images/figure10.png){: .full}
 Figure 10.
 8608-RP
 {: .text-center}